yakworks/gorm-tools/docs/repository/ref.md

 * test_persist
 * test_delete

-Each of them can be overridden by the method with the same name if needed. //TODO: think how make it more intelligent
+Each of them can be overridden by the method with the same name if needed.

 Test data is build with help of [BuildExampleData] and [BuildExampleHolder].